covjson/specification/spec.md

 - A parameter object may have a member with the name `"description"` where the value must be an i18n object which is a, perhaps lengthy, textual description of the parameter.
 - A parameter object must have a member with the name `"observedProperty"` where the value is an object which must have the member `"label"` and which may have the members `"id"` and `"description"`.
 The value of `"label"` must be an i18n object that is the name of the observed property and which should be short.
 If given, the value of `"id"` must be a string and should be a common identifier.
 If given, the value of `"description"` must be an i18n object with a textual description of the observed property.
 - A parameter object may have a member with the name `"unit"` where the value is an object which must have either or both the members `"label"` or/and "`symbol`", and which may have the member `"id"`.
 If given, the value of `"symbol"` must be a string of the symbolic notation of the unit.
 If given, the value of `"label"` must be an i18n object of the name of the unit and should be short.
 If given, the value of `"id"` must be a string and should be a common identifier.
 - A parameter object may have a member with the name `"categories"` where the value is a non-empty array of category objects.
-A category object must have `"label"` and `"value"` members and may have `"description"` and `"id"` members.
+A category object must have a `"value"` or `"values"` member, a `"label"` member, and may have `"description"` and `"id"` members.
 The value of `"label"` must be an i18n object of the name of the category and should be short.
-The value of `"value"` must be an integer unique within all category objects in `"categories"`.
+If given, the value of `"value"` must be an integer unique within all category objects in `"categories"`.
+If given, the value of `"values"` must be an array of `"value"` integers.
 If given, the value of `"id"` must be a string and should be a common identifier.
 If given, the value of `"description"` must be an i18n object with a textual description of the category.
 - A parameter object must not have both `"unit"` and `"categories"` members.
+- A parameter object must not have both `"value"` and `"values"` members.

 Example for a continuous-data parameter:
 ```js